 Turkey's CBI program steps outside the Caribbean mold.
 At $400,000 in qualifying real estate β which must be held for three years before resale β it is the highest-cost program on this list.
 But the investment is refundable (property can be sold after the hold period), the processing time is a competitive 3β6 months, and the strategic positioning is unlike anything available in the Caribbean.

-Argentina is preparing to launch a direct Citizenship by Investment program.
-Though as of April 2026, official investment thresholds and launch timelines have not been finalised by the government.
+Argentina is preparing to launch South America's first direct Citizenship by Investment program, with the legal framework already in place under Presidential Decree 524/2025.
+As of mid-2026, however, official investment thresholds have not been finalised: the original implementation tender was cancelled in April 2026 and a revised rollout is being prepared, with a launch expected in late 2026 or early 2027.
 Early frameworks point to a minimum investment of approximately $500,000, directed into productive sectors such as agribusiness, renewable energy, technology, or infrastructure.

 Once active, the program is expected to offer a passport with 170+ visa-free destinations.
 This includes the UK, the Schengen Zone, Japan, and most of Latin America.
 At launch, this could potentially be the strongest direct CBI passport in the world for global mobility.
 Processing is expected to take between 3 to 6 months.